What Are the Top Barriers to Patient Engagement?

 2015 Healthcare Benchmarks: Patient Engagement documents strategies, program components, successes and challenges of engaging patients and health plan members in self-care from 133 organizations responding to the 2015 Patient Engagement survey by the Healthcare Intelligence Network.

 For more information or to order your copy today, please visit:

 This 40-page report assembles hundreds of metrics on patient engagement tools, care teams, portal use, clinical hurdles, results and ROI from hospitals, health plans, physician practices and other responding organizations.

 Breaking down findings by high-responding industry sectors, this report includes the following data points:

 Regular Benchmarks Buyer? — Save $500 annually with our Benchmarks Subscription.
 Click here for details.

-Benchmark reports to be released in the upcoming weeks will cover digital health strategies, population health management and other key topics impacting the healthcare industry in the coming months.
+Benchmark reports to be released in the upcoming weeks will cover population health management, health coaching and other key topics impacting the healthcare industry in the coming months.

 Available in Single or Multi-User Licenses

 A multi-user license will provide you with the right to install and use this information on your company's computer network for an unlimited number of additional workstations within your organization for a one-time fee.
 To have this valuable resource on your network, or to inquire about ordering bulk copies in print or Adobe PDF, please e-mail email@example.com or call 888-446-3530.

 P.S. -- You may also be interested in these patient engagement resources: